 Cornman Farms focuses on growing vegetables for their taste, not for yield.
 Many varieties are grown from the Slow Food Ark of Taste.
 Organic practices further promote soil health and the best possible flavor.
 This includes harvest timing, which is done when the produce is at its peak ripeness.
-Mark then delivers the vegetables directly to the Roadhouse and other kitchens around the area, where the produce is used in special menu items.
-It is one of the many benefits of having a farm that is owned by a chef – the farmers can plant and grow for the restaurant, growing for optimal taste, not yield, and in turn, the farmers can depend on that market outlet.
+Mark then delivers the vegetables directly to the Roadhouse, where the produce is used in special menu items.
+One of the many benefits of operating a farm for a restaurant is that the farmers can plant and grow for optimal taste, not yield.
 The difference in the care and attention given to the vegetables is evident-you really can taste the difference.

 The Importance of Compost

 The soil is a crucial part of the quality and nutrient content of the vegetables harvested.
 Being in Michigan, the soil is very clay-like and wet, requiring lots of careful tillage and timely working.
 When working with clay soil that is too wet, it compacts and develops a crust, which makes it hard for plants to get what they need to grow.
 Cornman Farms has developed a compost system to help give the soil better water infiltration, nutrient availability and nutrient storage.
 When comparing fields that have been receiving compost for years to fields that are more recently opened, the soil fertility is drastically different, and the hard work clearly shows.
 The compost used at Cornman Farms comes from kitchen scraps from Zingerman’s Roadhouse.
 And since the majority of produce at the Roadhouse comes from Cornman Farms, the produce returns to where it was grown, completing the cycle.